node-red/node-red.github.io/docs/hardware/raspberrypi.md

 **rpi-gpio nodes**  (default)
 : provided in the palette for monitoring and controlling the GPIO pins.
-This is the simplest and recommended way.
+This is the simplest and recommended method.

 **wiring-pi module** (optional)
 : this provides complete access to the GPIO pins, and other devices, within